 Creating a catalog with Tidelift offers several benefits:

-- Version guidance so that you can ensure that only approved, known-good packages are being used in production environments.
+- Version guidance so that you can ensure that only pre-approved packages are being used in production environments.

 - Centralized issue resolution workflows to streamline and automate updating the catalog. (e.g. when there are new security vulnerabilities, licensing issues, or requests from your team to start using new packages).

 - Standardized open source release management, to reduce the complexity of managing your open source supply chain.

 A catalog is made up of approved package releases, along with several features that support the management of the:

 - Package releases can be imported or requested to be added to your catalog

 - Standards – which determine what can and cannot be approved in your catalog.
 Standards include reviewing security vulnerabilities, enforcing license compliance, and not using deprecated packages.

 - Tasks – which help your catalog administrator keep things in compliance with standards